Red-headed bunting

-The red-headed bunting (Emberiza bruniceps) is a passerine bird in the bunting family Emberizidae, a group now separated by most modern authors from the finches, Fringillidae.
+The red-headed bunting (Emberiza bruniceps) is a passerine bird in the bunting family Emberizidae.

-It breeds in central Asia-Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Mongolia; Russian Federation (European Russia, Central Asian Russia), Tajikistan, Turkmenistan, Uzbekistan, China.
+It breeds in central Asia, including Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Mongolia; Russian Federation (European Russia, Central Asian Russia), Tajikistan, Turkmenistan, Uzbekistan and China.
 It is migratory, wintering in India and Bangladesh.
-Its status in western Europe, where it is a potential vagrant, is confused by escapes, especially as this species is more commonly recorded than the closely related black-headed bunting, despite the latter having a more westerly breeding range.
-Reports in Britain have declined dramatically over recent years, coinciding with the decline in some Emberizidae species for the impact of Asiatic imports illegal trade.
+Its status in western Europe, where it is a vagrant, has been confused by escapes, especially as this species has been more commonly recorded than the closely related black-headed bunting, despite the latter having a more westerly breeding range.
+Reports in Britain have declined dramatically over recent years, coinciding with the decline in some Emberizidae species from the impact of illegal trade.
+An individual found on Shetland in 2010 was deemed to be wild in origin.

 The red-headed bunting breeds in open scrubby areas including agricultural land.
 It lays three to five eggs in a nest in a tree or bush.
 Its natural food consists of seeds, or when feeding young, insects.

-This bird is 17 cm long, larger than reed bunting, and long-tailed.
+This bird is 17 cm long, larger than reed bunting, with a long tail.
 The breeding male has bright yellow underparts, green upperparts and a brownish-red face and breast.

 The female is a washed-out version of the male, with paler underparts, a grey-brown back and a greyish head.
-The juvenile is similar, and both can be difficult to separate from the corresponding plumages of black-headed bunting.
+The juvenile is similar, and both can be difficult to separate from the corresponding plumages of black-headed bunting bird.

 The song, given from a high perch, is a jerky sweet-sweet-churri-churri-churri.